UNIDENTIFIED PIRANHA SPECIES

 Image 12

-COMMENTARY ON ABOVE SPECIES
+COMMENTARY ON SPECIES

 1. Image 1a and 1b, is a Serrasalmus species collected from the Upper Amazon of Peru.
 I have included a new photo since its growth in this outdoor (1b) shot.
 This gives the viewer a better understanding of its brilliant coloration.
 Both species 1 & 2 present sub adults of an unknown species resembling a compressus-group member.
 Young ones have a vertical elongated spots on the flank above the lateral line.
 The pattern deepens with combo small bars and spots as the fish matures.
 The eye is red, but not deep.
 The fish in the aquarium appears to grow rapidly, unlike S. rhombeus.
 The species (since captivity) has become similar in appearance to Serrasalmus compressus a widespread species, usually found in the same locality as S. rhombeus.
 No decision has been made to move this photo to the proper bionomen until more research is completed.

 2. Image 2, is a Serrasalmus species collected by David M. Schleser.
-Similar forms have been collected near the town of Yanahi, Peru.
+Similar forms have been collected near the town of Yanashi, Peru.
 According to Dave, these species is very compressed and has a distinctive black caudal terminal band very prominent from other species.
 My impression is the fish may be S. compressus.

 5. Image 5.
 Unknown species.
 Photograph provided by Ron Nielson.
 Locality data on photo.
 May be specimen erroneously packed with export.
 Seems to be similar to S. maculatus.